 A No Salt Taco Seasoning Recipe is just what you need for all the great tasting Mexican recipes.
 It’s hard to find tasty low sodium taco seasoning mixes but so easy to make your own homemade spice blend.
+Save money and replace those expensive taco seasoning packets with this easy DIY recipe!

 It’s no secret I adore Mexican food and having a spice jar filled with this easy taco mix makes a great addition to my spice cabinet.
 I can easily add a few tablespoons of low sodium taco seasoning seasoning to vegan taco meat, sheet pan veggie fajitas, vegan tortilla soup, black bean veggie burgers or my favorite vegan taco recipe.